Damage control at Pimco after Gross, El-Erian clash

 El-Erian, who has a nondisclosure agreement with Pimco (full name Pacific Investment Management Company), declined to comment for this article.

-A spokesman for Pimco, which is a unit of German insurer Allianz SE (ALVG.DE), declined to make Gross available for an interview and declined to comment for this article.
+A spokesman for Pimco, which is a unit of German insurer Allianz SE, declined to make Gross available for an interview and declined to comment for this article.

 El-Erian officially left the firm on Sunday.
 But interviews with institutional investors, consultants, and current and former Pimco employees show that the U.S. money manager will likely be dealing with the fallout of his departure long after he is gone from its Newport Beach, California headquarters.